finntonwentworth/typogenetics/README.md

 - **Complementary Base:** The pyrimidine that maps to its purine and vise versa
     - A <=> T
     - G <=> C
-- **Duplet:** A adjacent pairs of bases in a single strand.
+- **Duplet:** An adjacent pairs of bases in a single strand.
 There are 16 possible duplets.
 - **Unit:** A single position occupied by a base.
 - **Strand:** A sequence of bases
     - Ex: AAAA, ATTACCA, CATCATCAT